ironbee/ironbee/clipp/clipp.md

 - `clipp:block` -- Override behavior, preventing input from continuing.
 - `clipp:break` -- Abort current chain, moving on to next chain.

+Note: At present, there is no support for a multithreaded IronBee modifier.

 Consumers
 ---------

 **ironbee**:*path*

-This consumer initialized an IronBee engine, loads *path* as configuration, and feeds all events to it.
+This consumer initializes an IronBee engine, loads *path* as configuration, and feeds all events to it.
 The pre- and post- delay attributes of Events are interpreted.

+**ironbee_threaded**:*path*:*workers*

+This consumer behaves as `ironbee` except that it will spawn multiple worker threads to notify IronBee of events.
+The *workers* argument specifies how many worker threads to spawn.

 **view**
 **view:id**